Facts About the Common Cold

 - Adequate liquid intake is recommended.
 This will help keep the lining of the nose and throat from drying out, so that mucus remains moist and easy to clear from the nose.

 - Avoid coffee, tea or soft drinks that contain caffeine.
 Also, avoid any drinks that contain alcohol.
 Caffeine and alcohol lead to dehydration, the opposite of what your body needs to recover.

 - If you smoke, try to stop or cut back, at least until you are feeling better.
 Stay away from other smokers; inhaling their smoke will further irritate the throat and make you cough even more.

 - If you must work or go to school, it won't delay recovery.
-But be a good citizen.
+Help reduce the spread of infection.
 Use tissues and wash your hands frequently to reduce the spread of cold germs to others.